Mindlab’s Museum of Failed Products

 This was a bit of a reach for the Harley Davidson Company, a group famous for its strong brand following.
 They overstretched the brand in the nineties with branded wine coolers, aftershaves and perfumes.
 Even the most loyal fans didn’t like the idea.
 They wanted strong bikes and accessories that went along with that.
 Perfumes and wine coolers did not reinforce their strong ideals of rugged road freedom.
 Women were not attracted because the perfume tried to play to the rugged brand, and men weren’t on board because scents were too feminine for them.
 What did it smell like, diesel?
 Fresh tarmac?

 New Coke was released in March 1985 replacing the tried-and-tested regular coke with the first formula change in 99 years.
 It was meant to re-energize the Coca-Cola brand as its share lead over Pepsi had been slipping for 15 years.
 However, because of the generations of continuity between Coke and its classic flavour, consumers were not ready for this to be tampered with and were outraged with the change.
-After the public firestorm, Coca-Cola returned to the original recipe in July 1985, just 79 days after the change.
+After the public firestorm in which Coca Cola received over 400,000 letters and calls of complaint, they returned to the original recipe in July 1985, just 79 days after the change.
 This was a case of loss-aversion – people care considerably more about losses than gains.
 The loss in this case was the original Coke that consumers had become very familiar with.
 Although the taste of New Coke was better liked in taste-tests, the benefits from this new taste were not strong enough to outweigh the loss of the original product.
 Consumer testing was also conducted by asking people to drink small amounts but when people drank larger amounts such as a whole can, they found the product to be too sweet.

 Cosmopolitan magazine asked their readers whether they liked edibles in the bedroom.
 When a majority (65%) replied “yes”, the brand decided to provide the edibles.
 Cosmo features sex tips and Cosmo sells.
 So “Sex Sells” was also the theory behind the marketing efforts for their yoghurt.
 However, there was a clear disconnect between what they were selling them as (sophisticated yoghurts) and what they expected them to be used for (ahem).
 The yoghurts were on the shelf for 18 months before they were discontinued.
 Cosmopolitan assumed that people’s answers in a survey would reflect their purchasing intent in the real world.
 There were also confusing and tenuous associations between the brand and product – ‘yoghurt’ and ‘magazines’.